andres-lowrie/lang/docs/content/docs/basics/blocks.md

 }
 ```

-This is just as ambiguous as the one with the assignment
+This is just as ambiguous as the one with the assignment.

-### The magical comma
+### Comma for context

-When the compiler sees a comma after an expression followed by another
+When the parser sees a comma after an expression followed by another
 expression (as long as it's not the last expression) then it's a safe bet that a
 _type block_ is being declared